dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 ### Module and instance exports

-To close out the first-class module feature, all modules and instances in the module/instance index space can be (re)exported, just like everything else:
+Modules and instances can also be (re)exported, just like everything else:
 ```wasm
 (module
   (module $m1 ...)